+As one of the most important ships in the history of Australia, The HMS Investigator played a major role in the circumnavigation and exploration of Australia.
+This model ship of HMS Investigator leaves you with a pristine model of the famous ship, which was under the command of the legendary Lt.
+Matthew Flinders.
 As the latest model to join our historical tall ship range, HMS Investigator model ships would make a fine choice of decoration to help finish off your collection.
 It is the ultimate memorial to one of the great explorers of any era, and would make an excellent choice in a display cabinet of your choosing.

 It would be more impressive to display your HMS Investigatory model ship in a hardwood & perspex display cabinet specially designed for tall ship replicas.